onefrankguy/frankmitchell.org/posts/six-years-later-i-finally-get-twitter.md

 become a knowledge supliment in my colletion of RSS feeds, a way to stay in touch with yoga friends, and a marketing bullet point for [my iPhone game][].

-At end of 2010, I moved out east, and the tweets dried up.
+At the end of 2010, I moved out east, and the tweets dried up.
 Part of it was the chaos of four months of house hopping, part of it was the crunch of shipping the backend platform for [a console video game][], but most of it was the lack of shiny.

 By 2012, social media had become an established thing.
-Not seeing a "Follow us on Twiiter" button at the end of blog post was abnormal.
+Not seeing a "Follow us on Twiiter" button at the end of a blog post was abnormal.
 Having a Twitter account became the base line for corporate marketing.
 And the social pressure to "like", "follow", "fork", "friend", and "share" was enormous.